christiantimbol/live-ViralityBot/README.md

 # ViralityBot

 Made a Twitter bot that utilizes Python and the Tweepy API to retweet "viral" tweets.
+This bot was a precursor to another (larger) Python/Twitter project I worked on, "Twitterlytics", which is why there's extra code bits in ViralityBot.py.

 <!-- below is template for rest of readme